ahmedhas85/psxgpt/README.md

-# Change log from original published by ishaheen
+# Change log of changes different from original published by ishaheen
 Aug 26 2025:
 Added a requirements checker to list and install modules automatically for the project.
 Have added PostGres related troubleshooting issues for Linux in general and Ubuntu in specific